Cause & Effectโโโโ

-The Creator warned Adam and Chava not to eat from the forbidden tree, as if they did, nature would be doomed.
+The Creator warned Adam and Chava not to eat the forbidden fruit, as if they did, nature would be doomed.

-While the punishment seemed to be directly from the Creator, the Creator had made Adam and Chava the reason for everything that happens in nature.
+While the punishment seemed to come directly from the Creator, the Creator had made Adam and Chava the reason for everything that happens in nature.

-This means that Adam and Chava were responsible for any changes in the natural order or in the default setting of nature.
+This means that Adam and Chava were responsible for any changes to the natural order or to the default setting of nature.

-So, how could eating a fruit doom nature?
+But how could eating a fruit โdoom nature?

-It looks like they are not related to each other at all, but they actually are.
+It looks like they are not related at all, but they actually are.

 Ever wonder why women are drawn to leaders?